ravindrabarthwal/FString/README.md

     // If you prefer extension function use context.getFString(R.string.my_app_name) // This is how FString works ;)

+    // String with formatting args
+    // Eg. For StringRes <string name="my_app_version">MyApp %s</string>
+    context.getString(R.string.my_app_version, "v1.0") // This is how you normally use getString with args

+    // To get the same using FString use FString.getString(context, R.string.my_app_version, listOf("v1.0"))

+    // If you prefer extension function use context.getFString(R.string.my_app_version, listOf("v1.0"))
   ```

   **To update the FString values**